BIBLICAL – Scripture is the foundation of our daily worship and all ministries of the church.

 Leanza Larson – Executive Assistant

-After moving between Colorado and California, my fiancé decided to put down roots in Colorado.
-I am excited to be working here at PEPC and working on my relationship with God.
-Through the hustle and bustle of wedding planning and other craziness of life I manage to go to online college at Grand Canyon university to get a bachelors in Christian Study’s.
+After moving between Colorado and California, my husband and I decided to put down roots in Colorado.
+I am excited to be a part of the ministry here at PEPC and working on my relationship with God.
+Through the hustle and bustle of wedding planning and other craziness of life I manage to go to online college at Grand Canyon university to get a bachelors in Christian Studies.
 I look forward to what God has planned for our future.

 My roots are here in Colorado.
 I grew up in the Arvada area and was blessed with being a part of a family who taught me the value of a relationship with Christ.
-I was heavily active in my youth ministry growing up going to youth groups, camps, retreats, lock-ins, missions trips and I was even in the youth choir.
+I was heavily active in my church and youth ministry growing up going to youth groups, camps, retreats, lock-ins, missions trips and I was even in the youth choir.
 (In spite of not being able to carry a tune) I loved being a part of that community.
 My plan growing up was to finish High School, go to college and when I turned 21 go through the police academy and join the police force.
-I thought that was a great plan and a good future.
-And it was, only it was my plan and not God’s plan.
-A series of event over the next couple years lead me down a different path where God revealed his ultimate plan for my life, to minister to Students.
-I have had the incredible opportunity over the last 10 years to show Christ’s love to students.
-I see youth ministry as an outreach and I have a huge passion to reach into the community to share the Gospel with as many students who will listen.
-Nothing excites me more then to see these students develop a heart to serve and glorify our Lord, and to see them be impacted by the transformation that Jesus Christ has on their lives.
+I believed that was a great plan for a good future.
+Only it was my plan and not God’s plan.
+A series of event over the next couple years lead me down a different path where God revealed his ultimate plan for my life, to serve in His church.
+I had the incredible opportunity for 15 years to show Christ’s love to students as a youth pastor.
+My passion for God’s mission grew as my role here at PEPC changed to Outreach Pastor.
+Nothing excites me more then to see people develop a heart to serve and glorify our Lord, and to see lives be impacted by the transformation that Jesus Christ has on their hearts.
 My wife Savanah and I have three beautiful children, Shiloh, Caleb and Lily.
 I like being outdoors.
 I enjoy hiking, camping and sitting around campfires.
 I like people, and community and the fellowship we share.
 I love the charge we are given in Hebrews 12:28-29.
 “Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, for our God is a consuming fire.”
 How awesome our God is, and what an exciting journey that we get to take part in HIS kingdom!

 Megan Spaulding – Student Ministry Pastor